marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 # Impractical, Functional Lists (List out of Lambda)

 For my first post, I wanted to do something strange and entertaining.
 I don't want to bore you with super serious facts, or cover anything practical for that matter.
 Instead, we'll be walking through a programming exercise of sorts.
-The ideas in this post come from a topic in math called [Chruch Encodings](https://en.wikipedia.org/wiki/Church_encoding), and were inspired by another article, [List out of Lambda](http://stevelosh.com/blog/2013/03/list-out-of-lambda/).
+The ideas in this post come from a topic in math called [Church Encodings](https://en.wikipedia.org/wiki/Church_encoding), and were inspired by another article, [List out of Lambda](http://stevelosh.com/blog/2013/03/list-out-of-lambda/).

 ## Introduction:
 The goal of today is to rebuild language functionality using a VERY limited tool set.
 Sort of a "build a lot with a little" puzzle.
 We'll be creating a Javascript list data structure using **nothing** but functions.